 Our Community Promise

-Health inequalities have long been a concern but the pandemic has been a stark reminder of the challenges which exist in our communities.
-This is why the Promise is based on six key pillars, which relate to the wider factors that fuel health inequalities – poverty, employment, education, economy, environment, wellbeing.
+Health inequalities have long been a concern, but the Covid-19 pandemic was a stark reminder of the challenges which exist in our communities.
+This is why the Promise is based on five key pillars – employment, education, economy, environment, and inequalities.
 The work of our Health Inequalities Programme Board, chaired by leading public health expert Jonathan Pearson-Stuttard, will provide valuable insight and guidance on this front too.

 Healthcare is the essence of what we do, with a focus on constantly working to develop in relation to innovation and improving patient and staff experience, but we are also a major employer, a major buyer and user of products and services, and we are very conscious of our carbon footprint and our responsibility to look after our precious environment.